signal-noise/use-api/.github/ISSUE_TEMPLATE/REPORT_A_DOCS_ISSUE.md

 > What solution would you like to see?

-e.g. "I suggest rewriting it so it covers the folling topics in detail..."
+e.g. "I suggest rewriting it so it covers the following topics in detail..."